F5Networks/f5-azure-arm-templates/README.md

 Welcome to the GitHub repository for F5's ARM templates for Azure deployments.
 All of the templates in this repository have been developed by F5 Networks engineers.
 Across all branches in this repository, there are two directories: *f5_supported* and *experimental*

   - **supported**<br>
   The supported directory contains Azure ARM templates that have been created and fully tested by F5 Networks.
-These templates are fully supported by F5, meaning you can get assistance if necesary from F5 Technical Support via your typical methods.
+These templates are fully supported by F5, meaning you can get assistance if necessary from F5 Technical Support via your typical methods.

   - **experimental**<br>
-  The expermimental directory also contains ARM templates that have been created by F5 Networks.
+  The experimental directory also contains ARM templates that have been created by F5 Networks.
 However, these templates have not completed full testing and are subject to change.
-F5 Networks does not offer technical support for templates in the experimental diretory, so use these templates with caution.
+F5 Networks does not offer technical support for templates in the experimental directory, so use these templates with caution.

 ## Template information
 Descriptions for each template are contained at the top of each template in the *Description* key.